IncandelaLab/SharedUI/README.md

 ## Running and using the GUI

 Running the GUI is straightforward:  Run `python mainUI.py` in a terminal to launch it.
 On Windows, you can run the batch file `run.bat` instead through either the terminal or the file manager.
+All data will automatically be stored as .json files in the directory `/path/to/SharedUI/filemanager_data`.
+(Some pages will also produce one or more XML files, but this is still preliminary.)

 The GUI is divided into three sections:  Parts, tooling, and supplies; production steps and testing routines; and shipping.

-In each section, you can enter in data by choosing the object ID number and clicking 'new' (or 'edit' if the object already has data).
-A few pages, such as the kapton placement step, will display errors in a status box if there's a problem with the input, preventing the input from being saved until all problems are resolved.
-For now, all data provided to the GUI is saved locally in .json files:  The GUI will create a new directory `filemanager_data/` in the parent directory of `SharedUI/` and store the files accordingly.
+###Parts, tooling, and supplies

+Before performing a production step, all necessary parts, tools, and supplies must be created using their respective pages.
+For instance, a kapton placement step requires an existing sensor tool, baseplate, sensor component tray, etc.  To create a part, enter the desired part ID into the "[part] ID" box on the corresponding page, then click "New".
+It is possible to enter in and save incomplete information for a part, but the production steps will check to make sure that all relevant information has been filled in before allowing the user to save it.

+Note that protomodules and modules are automatically createdy by the sensor placement and pcb placement steps, respectively.
+They cannot be created manually, but can be edited after creation.
+(Some protomodule/module information can't be inherited from their component parts, and has to be entered in manually.)

+###Production steps and testing routines

+Once all necessary information in the parts, tooling, and supplies section has been filled in, you can proceed to the production steps.
+The production step pages are broadly similar to the previous ones, but with one major difference:  the data will be automatically checked for errors, and if any are found, a message will appear in the status box.
+Once all errors have been resolved, you can save the step.

-Currently, .ui pages for the Unbiased DAQ and IV Curve pages exist but are not yet integrated into the GUI.
+Currently, the wirebonding and testing routine pages have not been implemented.

+###Shipping

+Like the production step pages, the shipping page will display errors unless all of the referenced parts exist.

+This step may undergo substantial revision in the future.

 WARNING:  Future updates to the GUI will require the [resthub API.](https://github.com/valdasraps/resthub)  (You will need to clone the repo and add `[install-dir]/resthub/clients/python/src/main/python` to your `$PYTHONPATH`.)
 However, it's not necessary yet.